VNA818/VNA818/README.md

 I looking for opportunites in IT, web, or software development this Spring and Summer 2023.

-In my free time I enjoy Cycling, graphic design, photography, and games.
+In my free time I enjoy cycling, graphic design, photography, and games.

 ### ❓ About